Imee Marcos: Senator (2019–present)

-In 2018, she expressed her desire to run for senator "to bring back the Marcoses to Malacañang Palace one day."
-She filed her certificate of candidacy on October 16, 2018, accidentally arriving at the same time as human rights advocate Chel Diokno, who was also filing his candidacy.
+Marcos filed her certificate of candidacy on October 16, 2018, accidentally arriving at the same time as human rights advocate Chel Diokno, who was also filing his candidacy.
 Because Chel Diokno's crowds supported his human rights advocacy, political chants quickly transitioned into protest chants concerning the Marcos martial law legacy, including the traditional protest chants "Never Again to Martial Law" and "Marcos Hitler Diktador Tuta!"
 (Marcos: Hitler, Dictator, Lapdog").
 Imee Marcos did not acknowledge either Chel Diokno or the protest chants of his supporters.

 On November 10, 2018, the anti-graft court Sandiganbayan found that she and her siblings benefited from the illegal Swiss foundations that her mother, Imelda Marcos, created and maintained.
-On November 25, 2018, Marcos said that she intends to 'help' coco farmers once elected; however, she dodged questions regarding her family's involvement in the Coco Levy Fund scam, which used coco farmers to enrich the Marcos family and its cronies.
+On November 25, 2018, Marcos proposed to expand the Pantawid Pamilyang Pilipino Program (4Ps) by providing a monthly income to fishermen and farmers.
+Marcos also proposed a rescue package to support coconut farmers.

 Despite the senatorial campaign not yet in effect, Marcos began a premature senatorial campaign in numerous provinces.
-On January 17, 2019, the government of Cebu City took down political tarpaulins of Marcos that she ordered to be installed in the city during the Sinulog Festival.
-The city government criticized Marcos for 'politicizing' a religious festivity.
+On January 17, 2019, Cebu City mayor Tomas Osmeña ordered the taking down of political tarpaulins of Marcos during the Sinulog Festival; the mayor criticized Marcos for 'politicizing' a religious festivity.